 - Suicidal thoughts

-Like other psychological disorders, the cause of depression is not specifically known, but is believed to be a combination of genetic, biological and environmental factors.
-Depression often occurs with other illnesses including anxiety disorders, substance abuse, heart disease, stroke and cancer.
+Like other psychological disorders, the cause of depression may encompass many factors, but is believed to be a combination of genetic, biological and environmental factors.
+Depression often occurs with other illnesses or health conditions.

 Although depression can be a serious condition, it is highly treatable.
-It is important to talk to a doctor if you are experiencing symptoms to help prevent the condition from worsening.
-Treatment of depression typically includes medication and psychotherapy.
-Following effective treatment methods can help make depression a manageable and much less dangerous condition.
+It is important to contact someone you trust if you are experiencing symptoms to help prevent the condition from worsening.
+Treatment of depression typically includes psychotherapy and medication.
+Following effective treatment methods can help make depression a more manageable condition.

-While we all worry about important issues in our everyday lives, some people are constantly worrying over the littlest things and let it affect the way they live.
-If you are always feeling anxious and have trouble concentrating, you may suffer from generalized anxiety disorder (GAD).
-GAD is a common anxiety disorder that affects about 4 million people in the US each year.
+While we all worry about important issues in our everyday lives, some people are constantly worrying to the extent that it may affect their daily life and the way they live.
+If you are feeling this way, then you may suffer from generalized anxiety disorder (GAD)

 - Excessive and constant worrying